mesosphere/dcos-commons/frameworks/kafka/docs/managing.md

 to a period that sufficiently allows Kafka to cleanly shutdown, the broker's shutdown time will be longer, but the subsequent startup time will be much more rapid as the Byzantine reconciliation activities otherwise required for startup can be safely skipped.
-Besides the observable differences in shutdown and startup times, broker task restart should otherwise be the same as when the broker is not granted sufficient grace.
+An appropriate kill grace period has been configured allows Kafka to shut down cleanly.
+A graceful (or clean) shutdown takes longer than an ungraceful shutdown, but the next startup will be much quicker.
+This is because the complex reconciliation activities that would have been required are not necessary after graceful shutdown.

 ## Replace a Broker with Grace

-Similar to restarting a broker with grace, when replacing a broker, the grace period must be respected during the shutdown.
-Respecting the grace period for a clean shutdown for a broker that is intentionally being moved to another task thus losing persisted state (if ROOT, not MOUNT volumes are in use) is not perfect, but will be refined in further development of the Graceful Shutdown feature of the DC/OS SDK, including the Kafka service implementation.
-Also, broker replacement is generally performed due to machine or task or broker state requiring the move to another task, so requiring the Byzantine reconciliation activities at broker startup.
-In such cases, the shutdown portion of the restart is likely to be rapid however may unecessarily cleanly shutdown or be killed when the grace period completes.
-For this reason, the recommended approach to setting the Kill Grace Period is to keep the period sufficiently long to allow clean shutdown, but reasonably short, and monitor the Kafka broker clean shutdown times (viewable in broker logs) to keep this value tuned to match the scale of data flowing through the Kafka service.
+The grace period must also be respected when a broker is shut down before replacement.
+While it is not ideal that a broker must respect the grace period even if it is going to lose persistent state, this behavior will be improved in future versions of the SDK.
+Broker replacement generally requires complex and time-consuming reconciliation activities at startup if there was not a graceful shutdown, so the respect of the grace kill period still provides value in most situations.
+We recommend setting the kill grace period only sufficiently long enough to allow graceful shutdown.
+Monitor the Kafka broker clean shutdown times in the broker logs to keep this value tuned to the scale of data flowing through the Kafka service.